-\begin{remark} Vertex decomposability was first introduced by Provan and Billera \cite{PB} for simplicial complexes.
-Our definition of vertex decomposability is equivalent to the statement that the {\it independence complex} of a graph $G$ is a vertex decomposable simplicial complex.
-The independence complex, denoted ${\rm Ind}(G)$, is the simplicial complex
+\begin{remark} The study of vertex decomposable graphs lies in the intersection of combinatorial algebraic topology and combinatorial commutative algebra.
+In particular, Dochtermann-Engstr\"om \cite{DE} and Woodroofe \cite{W} independently showed that vertex decomposability of an independence complex is a useful tool for exploring algebraic properties of an edge ideal of a graph.
+The \emph{independence complex} of a graph $G$, denoted ${\rm Ind}(G)$, is the simplicial complex

+Vertex decomposability was first introduced by Provan and Billera \cite{PB} for simplicial complexes.
+Our definition of pure vertex decomposability is equivalent to the statement that the {independence complex} of a graph $G$ is a pure vertex decomposable simplicial complex.
 One can use \cite[Lemma 2.4]{DE} to show the equivalence of definitions.
-Provan and Billera's definition required that the simplicial complex be pure (which translates in the graph case to the condition that $G$ is well-covered).
-A non-pure version of vertex decomposability was introduced by Bj\"orner and Wachs \cite{BW}.
-In the literature, a graph is sometimes called vertex decomposable if ${\rm Ind}(G)$ satisfies Bj\"orner-Wachs's definition, that is, $G$ need not be well-covered.
-However, when we say that $G$ is vertex decomposable, it must also be well-covered. \end{remark}
+Provan and Billera's definition required that the simplicial complex be pure (which translates in the graph case to the condition that $G$ is well-covered). \end{remark}